 This trail leaves the Artillery Dome Road 9.0 miles from its start and 5.7 miles from Snowshoe Summit.
 The last 0.7 miles is extremely rocky and difficult to drive.
 The trail was maintained in 2015 all the way to the Morehead Mountain Lookout which is 5.0 miles from the start.
 In 2021, the trail’s tread was in good shape for 90 percent of the way to Morehead Mountain.
 However, there was significant downfall to circumnavigate in places.
 This route has 1,152 feet of elevation gain outbound and 781 feet of elevation gain on the return hike.

 The trail’s tread is not immediately visible from the trailhead sign but it shows up just past the first group of downed trees.
 The trail traverses south through the burn and then climbs steeply to the saddle just left of center.

 From the saddle the trail climbs through burned forest nearly to the summit of Peak 8638 and then descends south on open, scenic ridges.

-From the saddle the trail quickly swings east and then south where it becomes an old, deteriorated bulldozer cut road.
+From the saddle, the trail quickly swings east and then south where it becomes an old, deteriorated bulldozer cut road.
 Continue on the bulldozer cut as it crosses the west side of Morehead Mountain’s north ridge.
 Keep a close lookout on your left for the junction with the unsigned summit trail.
-This junction was blocked by a downed tree in 2021 but marked by several cairns.
+This junction was blocked by a downed tree in 2021 but is marked by several cairns.

 The trails in this area are not consistently shown on all maps.
 This GPS track shows the entire route.
 This map does not show the junction where the trail to the lookout leaves the bulldozer cut.
 The bulldozer cut continues south from this junction.
 Do not follow it.

 The peak has three high points.
-The southernmost has the USGS benchmark, the center has the lookout and the northern has the the best view of the lookout.
+The southernmost has the USGS benchmark, the center has the lookout, and the northern has the the best view of the lookout.